sam46/Agar.io-Clone/README.md

 ##### STILL A WORK IN PROGRESS!!

-#### Check out the local browser-only demo as the full server-client code is laggy
-due to it being in the middle of an upgrade.
+#### Check out the local browser-only demo, as the full server-client code is laggy due to it being in the middle of an upgrade.

 #### TODO List
 - [ ] Fixing time-stepping on server and clients